 It is surrounded by high, bright-red cliffs which make it unique and picturesque.

 Red Beach is located somehow remotely (not too remotely, but, most likely, not within walking distance from your accommodation) , in the area of Akrotiri (archaeological site – *also among the best things to do in Santorini, don’t miss visiting Akrotiri).

 It’s a good option to make a half-day or one-day trip to Akrotiri ruins antient cite and visit Red Beach on the way.
-It can be reached by taxi, motorbike, car, bus.
+You can reach it by taxi, motorbike, car, bus.
 Good for snorkeling.

 White Beach is one is located near the Akrotiri area and near the Red Beach.
-It can be reached by boat or on foot from the Red beach.
+You can arrive to this beach by boat or on foot from the Red beach.

 The scenery is quite similar to the Red Beach only with the different coloring – black pebbles on the shore and the surrounding cliffs are white.

 It does not have many facilities (only some umbrellas and sunbeds) and it is much less crowded than the nearby Red Beach.

 There are, obviously, more beaches in Santorini, but, according to our investigation, these are the main and the best ones so we decided to visit them.

 Some other beaches that we didn’t have time to visit are: Vlychada beach, Agios Georgios and Cape Columbo.
 Less known but also missed Monolithos beach, Vourvoulos beach, Caldera beach, Armeni beach